kissbom/kissbom-spec/README.rst

 Context and Problem
 --------------------

-Reporting software provenance and track licensing, bugs and vulnerabiilities is useful.
+Reporting software provenance to track licensing, bugs and vulnerabiilities is useful.

-What could be the simplest way to do this?
+What could be the simplest way to craft a Software Bill of Material (SBoM)?

 Solution
 ---------

-The kissbom is a document that lists all the software packages included in the software it documents, both own code and third-party.
+A kissbom is a document that lists all the software packages included in the software it documents, both own code and third-party.

-The attributes for each items of this list are:
+The attributes for each item in this list are:

 - purl: a Package URL string.
 - license: an optional SPDX license expression string.
 - copyright: an optional copyright holder name(s) string.
 - notes: an optional notes string.

-purl and SPDX license expressions have their own spec.

-Content is UTF-8-encoded and can be serialized as JSON, YAML, CSV or any other format.

-The extensions for KISS BOM files are ".kissbom.json", ".kissbom.yml", ".kissbom.csv", etc.

 These attributes are sufficient to:

-- document the packages provenance and license,
+- document packages provenance and license,
-- lookup packages details, including dependencies from package repositories,
+- query package details from repositories, including dependencies,
 - download packages, and
 - query bug trackers and vulnerability databases for package issues.

+purl and SPDX license expressions have their own spec.

+The extensions for kissbom files are ".kissbom.json", ".kissbom.yml", ".kissbom.csv", etc.

+Content is UTF-8-encoded and can be serialized as JSON, YAML, CSV or any other format.